Wacom Feel™ Multi-Touch API

 Sensitivity:

-Strength of the signal at this blob point.
-This is not pressure.
-This is a device/user specific indication of the strength of the contact point.
-Only valid in relation to other blobs within the same frame.
+indication of the strength of the contact point.
+Only valid in relation to other blobs within

-This structure contains the contact data for an irregular region.
+This structure contains the contact data for an irregular

 typedef struct WacomMTBlob